 Leadership in Technology Speaker Series – Larry Weber

 Larry Weber, head of Product Marketing, AWS Relational Databases, Amazon, will give a talk on Oct.
 23 at 6:30 p.m. in EB II.
 The talk is entitled, "From Ground to the Cloud: The Evolution of the Relational Database."

 Code of ethics doesn’t influence decisions of software developers

 Research finds that ACM’s revised code of ethics does not appear to affect the decisions made by software developers.

 In WesternGeco LLC v.
 ION Geophysical Corporation, the Supreme Court of the United States considered whether a U.S. patent owner was entitled to foreign lost profits when components of the patented invention were assembled and used outside of the United States.
 It’s subject matter that only an attorney could love.
 And in this case, three of the attorneys involved in the proceedings hold undergraduate degrees from the College of Engineering.

 National Security Agency renews Science of Security Lablet at NC State

-North Carolina State University has again been awarded a Science of Security Lablet by the National Security Agency (NSA) to continue its work in developing the cybersecurity and privacy breakthroughs needed to safe guard cyberspace.
+NC State has again been awarded a Science of Security Lablet by the National Security Agency (NSA) to continue its work in developing the cybersecurity and privacy breakthroughs needed to safeguard cyberspace.